|Best Turkey Fryer||Backyard Pro Deluxe 30-quart fryer||SEE IT||

 If you don’t use a deep fryer often, or if you want a smaller fryer that’s easy to take with you on car camping trips or weekends at the lake, a budget fryer might be all you need.
 It won’t come with any extras, and you may have to eventually replace a lightweight pot that’s not as durable as more expensive ones, but you can start frying delicious food for very little money.

-Best Cheap Outdoor Deep Fryer: Bass Pro 6.5 Quart Fish Fryer
+Best Budget: Bass Pro 6.5 Quart Fish Fryer

 Despite its low price tag, this outdoor deep fryer has useful features like a built-in thermometer and a rubber handle on the frying basket to keep it cool.
 A 58,000 BTU burner heats oil quickly.
 Made to use with a 20-gallon propane tank, this 8 1⁄2-pound unit is easy to pack along on any weekend adventure.